 - GAS APPLIANCE INVENTORY: Conduct a natural gas appliance inventory and identify a timeline for end of life.
-(Per Chancellor's Office Goal) - Explore the opportunities of high efficiency central plant alternatives for electric heat beyond electric boilers.
+(Per Chancellor's Office Goal) - Explore the opportunities of high efficiency central plant alternatives that include heat recovery and heat pump technology that reduces reliance on fossil fuel.

-- Implement energy conservation measures to reduce heating energy need of buildings connected to a central plant - Evaluate the feasibility of new buildings to be all electric. - Require new construction design projects to achieve a minimum of LEED Gold.
-(Per Chancellor's Office Goal)
+- Implement energy conservation measures to reduce heating energy need of buildings connected to a central plant. - Evaluate the feasibility of new buildings to be all electric.

-• Replace all natural gas appliances at the end of life with electric alternatives.
+• Replace all natural gas appliances at the end of life with equipment that utilizes alternative fuel sources.
 (Per Chancellor's Office Goal)

-Percentage reduction in total carbon emissions, carbon emissions per person and carbon emissions per SF compared to 2019 baseline.
+• Percentage reduction in total carbon emissions, carbon emissions per person and carbon emissions per SF compared to 2019 baseline.